 If you’ve been pressing for a while, or are just getting started, you’ve probably begun to gather a sizable collection of post-processed rosin chips.
 If you’re not, that means you’re throwing them away!
 Big mistake!
 Even though rosin chips are the byproduct of pressing flower into rosin, there are still valuable oils remaining in them that you can recover.

 We recommend making an infused oil with rosin chips to produce edibles.
 Considering heat is one of the variables involved in pressing rosin with your MyPress Rosin Press, your chips are partially activated.
 Getting started is easy, and the finished product is a delicious canna-oil.
 This is how you can do it to get the most out of your starting materials.

 - Coconut oil or olive oil

 - Herbal infuser device, double boiler, hot plate, or oven

-There are a few quick steps involved with the finished result being a great edible product you can enjoy at your leisure.
+The finished result is a great edible product you can enjoy at your leisure.
 Click here to watch a video on how it’s done.

-- Step 1: Gather your rosin chips.
-You can use as few or as many, chips as you’d like with the rule of thumb that the more chips you use and less oil, the more medicating the finished product will be.
+- Step 1: Gather your old chips.
+You can use as few or as many as you’d like with the rule of thumb that the more chips you use and less oil the more medicating the finished product will be.
 For everyday cooking, we recommend an ounce worth of pressed chips to 2 cups of oil.
 For a more potent end product, use less oil.

 - Step 2: If you’re using the oven or a hotplate, break the rosin chips into smaller pieces before adding to the oil.
 You don’t need to grind them up, just use your hands.
 If you are using an infuser, the blades in the machine will chop up the rosin chips for you.
 Combine the chips with the oil.